Breadcrumb

 We look to other factors that affect health beyond medical care.

-Medical care accounts for only 10-20% of overall health.1
+Medical care accounts for only 10-20% of overall health, according to a study in the American Journal of Preventive Medicine.

 Through multiple approaches, we address other factors that affect health outcomes, such as: